Bee Bearding: An Overview for Beekeepers

 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

-Simply put, bee bearding is derived from the honeybee behavior whereby a number of the honeybees come out of the hive and entangle to form a beard-shape at the entrance of the hive.
+Bee bearding is the honeybee behavior whereby a number of the honeybees come out of the beehive and entangle to form a beard shape at the hive’s entrance.
 This will normally occur during humid or hot days.
 The honeybees can also hang on the landing board or outside the brood box.

 Bee bearding might occur because of a number of reasons:

-1. Firstly, high temperatures inside the hive force the bees to come outside;
+1. Firstly, high temperatures inside the hive force the bees to go outside;

 2. Secondly, high humidity is a major cause of bearding;